JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8004 days**.

-And here is a just a random fact -  **China has more English speakers than the United States**.
+And here is a just a random fact -  **The word "laser" stands for "Light Amplification by Stimulated Emission by radiation."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)